adelynarens/tableau-exercises/Class 1/Class-1-Exercises.md

 2. Create a line chart that shows `Orders (Count)` by month.
     - Format the dates to abbreviation and change the orientation to horizontal
-    - Use the descrete version of months
+    - Use the discrete version of months

      ![Exercise 2](/images/exercise%201/1.2.png)
      ##